Ludwig Jesselson: During the War

 In 1939, he was given responsibility for a new venture, Filbro Overseas Corporation, tasked with developing Philipp Brothers sale and export of metals and ores from South America and the Far East.
 The venture did not come to fruition due to the outbreak of World War II during which Jesselson worked to secure mineral assets for the use of the United States war effort with a focus on outbidding German purchasers of minerals and metals in neutral countries.
 In 1945, the company was broken up with Siegfried Bendheim taking the chemical business and establishing a new company, Philipp Brothers Chemicals, Inc., while the metals business remained under the control of Ullmann (partner and president), Arturo Gruenebaum (partner), and Jesselson (partner, director, and treasurer).

 Leading the firm

 After the war, Philipp Brothers focused on acquiring leftover materials from the war which paid off handsomely when demand and pricing spiked during the Korean War.
 The company increased its staffing levels from 40 employees in 1945 to 200 employees in 1955.
 Jesselson effectively took control of the firm by the mid-1950s, as Ullman and Gruenebaum were getting on in age.
-Ullmann eventually retired n 1962.
+Ullmann eventually retired in 1962.